yipmunallen/fourth-milestone-project/README.md

         2. Tries to add to a watchlist, they will be prompted to log in or sign up
     3. A comment cannot be deleted unless the user is logged in and the comment was written by them.
 If this is attempted using the url, the stock page will reload and no comment is deleted.

-  - __Flash Messages__-  Flash messages are used to confirm actions and convey messages to users.
+  - __Toasts__-  Toast messages are used to confirm actions and convey messages to users.
 There are successfully shown:
     1. If a login attempt is unsuccessfull , "Incorrect username and/or password" shows
     2. If a user tried to sign up with an existing username, "username already exists" shows.
     3. If a new user signs up, they will be directed to the feed page where "Welcome to Ticker, Username.
 This feed shows recent comments on stocks" shows.